Monera: Rise to importance

-The term Monera became well established in the 20s and 30s when to rightfully increase the importance of the difference between species with a nucleus and without.
+The term Monera became well established in the 20s and 30s to rightfully increase the importance of the difference between species with a nucleus and without.
 In 1925, Édouard Chatton divided all living organisms into two sections, Prokaryotes and Eukaryotes: the Kingdom Monera being the sole member of the Prokaryotes section.

 The anthropic importance of the crown group of animals, plants and fungi was hard to depose; consequently, several other megaclassification schemes ignored on the empire rank but maintained the kingdom Monera consisting of bacteria, such Copeland in 1938 and Whittaker in 1969.
 The latter classification system was widely followed, in which Robert Whittaker proposed a five kingdom system for classification of living organisms.
 Whittaker's system placed most single celled organisms into either the prokaryotic Monera or the eukaryotic Protista.
 The other three kingdoms in his system were the eukaryotic Fungi, Animalia, and Plantae.
 Whittaker, however, did not believe that all his kingdoms were monophyletic.

 Whittaker subdivided the kingdom into two branches containing several phyla: